-Plan options offered by CARCHEX range from basic powertrain coverage to higher levels.
+Plan options offered by CARCHEX range from basic powertrain coverage to a full bumper-to-bumper exclusionary warranty.
 CARCHEX prices are among some of the lowest in the business, especially for exclusionary coverage.
 When we reached out to CARCHEX for a quote on a Titanium plan (the highest level of coverage) for a 2018 Toyota RAV4, we were offered the following terms:

 - Term length: 7 years/125,000 miles

 - Financing: $190 for 18 months